bb-Ricardo/check_redfish/README.md

 ## Supported Systems
 This plugin is currently tested with following systems
 ### Hewlett Packard Enterprise
-Almost all Server which have iLO4 or iLO5 should work
+Almost all Server which have iLO4 (2.50) or iLO5 (1.40) should work
+* ProLiant BL460c Gen8
+* ProLiant DL380p Gen8
 * ProLiant DL380 Gen9
 * ProLiant DL380 Gen10
 * ProLiant DL580 Gen8